bebrws/x86LinuxUserModeEmu/README.md

 ### Thanks Ish

 Ish is an amazing project and I am glad that the author has open sourced it.
 I have learned a lot from reading through it and creating my broken clone.
 Thank you

+### License?

+I believe that Ish is licensed GNU GPL Version 3 so I will include a copy of that license here in LICENSE.ISH.
+There are a few files here that are even direct copies from Ish such as:

+    time.h
+    timer.c
+    timer.h
+    cpuid.h
+    float80.c - added some code for debugging float80.h

+Note: that these files might be slightly modified, refer to the original repository.